OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 ![task module working](../../assets/taskmodule-working.gif)

-> The comments are not saved back into the northwind database as it is only read only for this lab.
+> The comments are not saved back into the northwind database as it is read only for this lab.
 You can call your CRUD operations suitably in your application.